 - (i) A default assumption of 10-fold was used due to database uncertainties in the PBPK-PD model.
 Predictions for variation in human sensitivity could not be used to reduce the default 10x intraspecies uncertainty factor because the model could not fully account for physiological, anatomical, and biochemical changes during pregnancy.
-Consequently, the default uncertainty factor of 10 was used to account for the sensitivity within the human population with respect to RBC AChE inhibition. - (ii) An uncertainty factor of 10 was used to protect against CPF potential neurodevelopmental effects in humans.
-Evidence from human epidemiological and animal toxicology studies have shown associations between fetal and early life exposure to CPF and long-term neurodevelopmental and neurobehavioral effects.
-Mechanistic studies in animals using pathway-based analyses revealed that CPF irreversibly affected neurogenesis and nervous system development in fetuses as well as the developing organisms at doses lower than those necessary to elicit AChE inhibition.
-In the zebrafish model, CPF also caused irreversible neurodevelopmental and neurobehavioral deficits.
-However, sufficient data are not available at this time to establish a quantitative dose-response relationship for assessing the neurodevelopmental effects in humans.
-As more quantitative data become available, we will continue to reevaluate CPF-mediated neurodevelopmental toxicity.

-- (iii) For spray drift, the risk from acute (1-1.5 hour) dermal, inhalation, and non-dietary oral exposures was calculated using the 21-day steady-state dermal, inhalation, and oral PoDs for CPF.
-Assuming that the inhibitory effect of CPF on RBC AChE is cumulative, acute PoDs may not be sufficient for characterizing the AChE inhibition from spray drift subsequent to the dietary exposure in one day. - (iv) Drinking water exposure for children 1-2 years old was used for an aggregate MOE calculations even though infants <1 year old received the highest exposure to CPF-oxon in drinking water.
-This was done because the 99th percentile drinking water exposure for children 1-2 years matches the population subgroup evaluated for exposure to food and spray drift.
-Had the drinking water exposure estimates for infants <1 years been used, the drinking water MOEs would be 2-fold lower.
+Consequently, a default uncertainty factor of 10 instead of the pregnancy version of the PBPK/PD model was used to account for the sensitivity within the human population with respect to RBC AChE inhibition. - (ii) A default uncertainty factor of 10 was used to account for potentially more sensitive neurodevelopmental effects than AChE inhibition, the critical endpoint used to characterize the risk from CPF exposure.
+Effects on cognition, motor control and social behavior have been consistently reported in the CPF epidemiology and animal toxicology studies.
+However, these studies were not sufficient to derive critical points of departure for neurodevelopmental effects due to uncertainties associated with dose-response characteristics and exposure duration.
+Moreover, most animal studies were conducted with doses that also produced AChE inhibition at some time during the exposure.
+The document includes evidence for CPF-induced behavioral effects in young rats that may occur at doses up to 10-fold lower than the threshold established for RBC AChE inhibition, though as noted, precise quantification was not possible. - (iii) For spray drift, the risk from short-term (1-1.5 hour) dermal, inhalation, and non-dietary oral exposures was calculated using the steady-state (21-day) dermal, inhalation, and oral PoDs for CPF.
+Assuming the cumulative inhibitory effect of CPF on RBC AChE and the concurrent background exposure, acute PoDs may not be sufficient for characterizing the AChE inhibition from spray drift. - (iv) Drinking water exposure for children 1-2 years old was used for an aggregate MOE calculations even though infants <1 year old received the highest exposure to CPF-oxon in drinking water.
+This was done because the 99th percentile drinking water exposure for children 1-2 years old matches the population subgroup evaluated for exposure to food and spray drift.
+Had the drinking water exposure estimates for infants <1 year old been used, the drinking water MOEs would be 2-fold lower.